 - Share information and expertise, including best practice

-The WAN network will give animal groups world-wide the opportunity to work in a genuine spirit of collaboration, pooling knowledge, expertise, professionalism, and campaign and lobbying resources - particularly on target issues.
-The WAN Directory with contact details of over 17.000 animal protection organisations is the most complete database of animal protection organisations in the world
+The WAN network gives animal groups worldwide the opportunity to work in a genuine spirit of collaboration, pooling knowledge, expertise, professionalism, and campaign and lobbying resources - particularly on target issues.
+The WAN Directory, with contact details of over 17.000 animal protection organizations is the most complete database of animal protection organizations in the world.